How to review a pull request¶

 -

 Check the Tests: The PR should include tests that cover the new functionality or changes.
 Make sure the tests are meaningful, and they pass.
 If the project has a continuous integration (CI) system, all tests should pass in the CI environment.
+In some cases, manual testing may be helpful (see below).

 -